-Dr Joanna Zawacka-Pankau joined the Center for Hematology and Regenerative Medicine as senior researcher in 2021.
+Dr Joanna Zawacka-Pankau joined the Center for Hematology and Regenerative Medicine as a senior researcher in 2021.
 She holds a joined position as a group leader at the Medical University of Warsaw.

-She completed her postdoctoral training in the field of p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.
+She completed her postdoctoral training in p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell biology, Karolinska Institute.

 In 2007, she was awarded Assistant Professor position at the University of Gdansk, and in 2012 she was recruited to the Department of Microbiology, Tumor and Cell biology, Karolinska Institute as Assistant Professor and Principal Investigator.

-Our goal is to identify effective, specific, and selective treatments for TP53-mutated acute myeloid leukemia and other cancers that can be rapidly translated into clinical practice.
+Our goal is to identify effective, specific, and selective treatments for solid and hematological cancers that can be rapidly translated into clinical practice.

-Towards that goal, we use repurposed drugs shown to reactivate p53 proteins, p53 and p73, the standard of care and unique pre-clinical models which include primary human cancer cells and humanized mouse models.
+Towards that goal, we use repurposed drugs to reactivate p53 proteins, the standard of care, and unique pre-clinical models, including primary human cancer cells and humanized mouse models.

-We also strive to understand the mechanisms by which p53 affects longevity by performing comparative proteins' sequence analysis in short- and long-lived species to understand which critical nodes in the p53 pathway are responsible for longevity in the Animal Kingdom.
+We also strive to understand how p53 affects longevity by performing comparative proteins' sequence analysis in short- and long-lived species to understand which critical nodes in the p53 pathway are responsible for longevity in the Animal Kingdom.
 We hope, in the future, this knowledge could be translated to modulate physiological aging in humans.

 Matilde Fregni, Erasmus student